 Figure 1.17.
 Martinus Beijerinck.
 The Dutch microbiologist Martinus Beijerinck.
 Drawing by Tammi Henke.

 Beijerinck discovered that by adding or removing certain compounds from the medium or incubating under different conditions, it was possible to favor the growth of certain microbes and prevent the growth of others.
 An example is Beijerinck's work with nitrogen-fixing bacteria, which are important in agriculture and the global cycling of nitrogen.
 They are capable of taking nitrogen gas (N2) from the air and reducing it to ammonia (NH3).
-This is an important property since most organisms, including agriculturally important plants, can only use reduced nitrogen compounds such as ammonia.
-Beijerinck wanted to isolate an organism capable of fixing nitrogen in the presence of air, because all previous isolates fixed nitrogen only under anaerobic conditions.
-By making medium that did not contain a source of fixed nitrogen and then incubating in the presence of air (containing N2), he demanded that any microbe growing in the medium had to be able to derive its nitrogen by performing aerobic nitrogen fixation.
-Using this method he succeeded in isolating a new microbe (Azotobacter chroococum) with these capabilities.
+Nitrogen fixation is important since most organisms, including agriculturally important plants, can only use reduced nitrogen compounds such as ammonia.
+Beijerinck wanted to isolate an organism capable of fixing nitrogen in the presence of air because all previous isolates fixed nitrogen only under anaerobic conditions.
+By making a medium that did not contain a source of fixed nitrogen and then incubating in the presence of air (containing N2), he demanded that any microbe growing in the medium had to be able to derive its nitrogen by performing aerobic nitrogen fixation.
+Using this method, he succeeded in isolating a new microbe (Azotobacter chroococum) with these capabilities.
 Similar selective culture techniques (as he liked to call them) enabled his laboratory to isolate sulfur-reducing and sulfur-oxidizing bacteria, Lactobacillus species, green algae and many other microbes.
 Selective culture techniques have since been applied to many different groups of microorganisms, allowing them to easily be brought into pure culture.

 Figure 1.18.
 Sergei Winogradsky.
 The Russian microbiologist Sergei Winogradsky.
 Drawing by Tammi Henke.